-- The certificate is valid for admission to a public university of the Country in which it was issued - The certificate was obtained on completion of at least 12 years of schooling - Equivalency Certificate, Issued by Ministry of Education in the UAE. - The certificate includes at least six (6) subjects covering the four core fields of: Mathematics, Sciences, Languages, and the Social Sciences & Humanities or Arts - A holder of High School Certificates from any country that has two levels of High School Certificate must submit the higher level of certificate or their equivalents on another standardized national, or internationally, recognized testthat is approved by the Ministry of Education in the UAE.
+- The High School certificate is valid for admission to a public university of the country in which it was issued - The High School certificate is obtained on completion of at least 12 years of schooling. - Equivalency Certificate is Issued by Ministry of Education in the UAE. - The High School certificate includes at least six (6) subjects covering the four core fields of: Mathematics, Sciences, Languages, and the Social Sciences & Humanities or Arts - The High School Certificate is the highest-level certificate if it is issued from a country that has two levels of High School Certificates